-If you want to prepare your Mac for the macOS Catalina download, you should delete unneeded 32-bit programs from your computer.
+If you want to prepare your Mac for the new macOS download, you should delete unneeded 32-bit programs from your computer.
 To uninstall apps from your Mac, launch App Cleaner & Uninstaller → select outdated, unneeded 32-bit apps → click

 Do not be upset if you have to uninstall some of the apps on your Mac.
 It’s likely that you can find a good alternative.
 For instance, TextWrangler can be easily replaced by the BBEdit app from the same vendor.
 Another option is to wait and update specific apps later.
 Some developers, including Adobe, are going to upgrade applications and their components to run on macOS 10.15 soon.

-However, we recommend upgrading to macOS Catalina and removing old 32-bit apps and their components from your Mac.
+However, we recommend upgrading to the latest macOS and removing old 32-bit apps and their components from your Mac.
 This upgrade to your Mac’s software is essential for your computer’s optimal performance.
 App Cleaner & Uninstaller makes the process easy, as it correctly and completely deletes programs and service files from your Mac.
 Download the free tool, App Cleaner & Uninstaller by Nektony, a trusted Apple developer.

 Articles you may be interested in: